kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

 CONFIG_LOADER_ARGS = {"base_env": ".", "default_run_env": "."}
 ```

-This override the defaults so that Kedro knows that it should not look for configurations in `conf`.
-This is explained in details in [How to change the setting for a configuration source folder](../configuration/configuration_basics.md#how-to-change-the-setting-for-a-configuration-source-folder) and [Advance Configuration without a full Kedro project]((../configuration/advanced_configuration.md#advanced-configuration-without-a-full-kedro-project)
+These lines override the default settings so that Kedro knows to look for configurations in the current directory instead of the expected conf folder.
+For more details, refer to [How to change the setting for a configuration source folder](../configuration/configuration_basics.md#how-to-change-the-setting-for-a-configuration-source-folder) and [Advance Configuration without a full Kedro project]((../configuration/advanced_configuration.md#advanced-configuration-without-a-full-kedro-project)

-Run the pipeline again:
+Now, run the pipeline again:
 ```bash
 kedro run
 ```

-You should see that the pipeline run is successful!
+You should see that the pipeline runs successfully!

 ## Conclusion

 Kedro provides a structured approach to developing data pipelines with clear separation of concerns through its components and directory structure.
 By following the steps outlined above, you can set up a minimal Kedro project that serves as a foundation for more complex data processing workflows.
-This guide explains the essential concepts of Kedro Project.
-If you already have a Python project and want to embeded a Kedro project within it, these concepts can help you to adjust easily.
+This guide explains essential concepts of Kedro projects.
+If you already have a Python project and want to integrate Kedro into it, these concepts will help you adjust and fit your own needs.